-Lead teachers for each visit should precede outdoor activities by undertaking exploratory visits to evaluate the suitability and to assess the areas of risk.
-No contract or visit should be entered into until the lead teacher and Educational Visits Co-ordinator (Headteacher) are satisfied that there is good safety provision.
+Lead teachers for each visit should precede all visits offsite by undertaking exploratory visits to evaluate the suitability and to assess the areas of risk.
+No contract or visit should be entered into until the lead teacher and Educational Visits Co-ordinators are satisfied that there is good safety provision.